Dreambound

 Exploring a Career in Medical Transcriptionist Outside Pennsylvania

 If you're dreaming of being a Medical Transcriptionist but find yourself in a different state, fear not — your dreams are still achievable.
-You might find your path to becoming a Medical Transcriptionist in locations such as Georgia, Indiana, Ohio, Rhode Island, or Wyoming.
+You might find your path to becoming a Medical Transcriptionist in locations such as Georgia, Indiana, Ohio.
 And if these don't match your current location, Dreambound simplifies the journey by helping you easily search and compare Medical Transcriptionist classes using just your search by zip code.
 With commitment and the right resources like Dreambound, entering healthcare is possible from anywhere.

 How do I get my Medical Transcriptionist certification?